okami101/terraform-hcloud-swarm/README.md

 Copy the SSH config to your own SSH config, default to `~/.ssh/config`.
 After few minutes, you can use `ssh <cluster_name>` in order to log in to your main manager node.
 For other nodes, the first manager node will be used as a bastion for direct access to other nodes, so use `ssh <cluster_name>-worker-01` to directly access to your *worker-01* node.

-### Salt

-Once logged to your bastion, don't forget to active *Salt*, just type `sudo salt-key -A` in order to accept all discovered minions.
-You are now ready to use any `salt` commands for global OS management, as `sudo salt '*' pkg.upgrade` for global OS upgrade in one single time.

-> If salt-key command is not existing, wait few minutes as it's necessary that cloud-init has finished his job.

 ### Docker Swarm

 #### Join nodes

-By default, and because there is sadly no possibility to set a custom token for swarm, you must join all managers and workers node in order to have fully ready cluster.
+You must join all managers and workers node manually in order to have fully ready cluster.
 When logged to bastion, use :

+* `docker swarm init --advertise-addr <private_ipv4>` on your first manager to initialize swarm.
+* `docker swarm join-token manager` to print command to launch in every manager nodes.
 * `docker swarm join-token worker` to print command to launch in every worker nodes.
-* `docker swarm join-token manager` to print command to launch in every manager nodes.

 Use `docker node ls` to check that all nodes are correctly joined to the cluster.